BENEfits of SolidGround™

 Robust design and highly fail safe

-- Major components are industry standard, the highest quality, provided by ABB and Schweitzer
+- Major components are proven, industry standard, the highest quality, provided by ABB and Schweitzer

 - Components are designed to take multiple faults with no cool down period required